By FX Nicolas, Chief Product Officer at Semarchy

 As you may imagine, this golden data has tremendous value for applications (BI, operational, or others).
 It also reveals other challenges, that will be discussed in future posts.

-Bring it all together: Semarchy’s Unified Data Platform
+Bring It All Together: Semarchy’s Data Platform

-Semarchy’s Unified Data Platform brings together information that lives across applications such that it can be governed, mastered, and managed in a centrally understood, non-disruptive way.
+Semarchy’s Data Platform brings together information that lives across applications such that it can be governed, mastered, and managed in a centrally understood, non-disruptive way.

 To learn more about how the Data Hub solves for enterprise master, reference, as well as Collaborative Data Governance challenges, download the Intelligent Hub Datasheet.